Site icon Keto for India

 4. Add the egg whites to the dry ingredients and mix well.

-5. The dough should be little dry and crumbly at this stage.
+5. The dough should be a little dry and crumbly at this stage.

 6. Now pour the hot water and mix well.